Gauge symmetry and partially Lagrangian systems: Unfree variation of the action and the gauge symmetry of equations restricting the trajectories

 where $\frac{\delta S}{\delta y^I}$ is the Euler-Lagrange derivative in $y^I$ of functional (\ref{action_general}),

 and $\hat{R}^{\dagger I}_\alpha$ is formal Hermitian conjugate operator to the gauge generator $\hat{R}^{I}_\alpha$ (\ref{gauge_transformaion_general}),

 To summarize, the necessary condition for the extrema of functional (\ref{action_general}) under conditions (\ref{eq_general}) is to satisfy the system of equations (\ref{eq_general}), (\ref{eq_conditional_extremum_general}).
-These equations are constructed making use of three main elements: (i) original differential equations (\ref{eq_general}) restricting the class of admissible trajectories; (ii) the generators of infinitesimal gauge transformations for these equations (\ref{gauge_transformaion_general}), (\ref{gauge_transformation_def}); (iii) the Lagrangian of action (\ref{action_general}).
+These equations are constructed making use of three main elements: (i) original differential equations (\ref{eq_general}) restricting the class of admissible trajectories; (ii) generators of infinitesimal gauge transformations for these equations (\ref{gauge_transformaion_general}), (\ref{gauge_transformation_def}); (iii) Lagrangian of an action functional (\ref{action_general}).

 Let us make a couple of remarks on the equations we propose.
 Obviously, any solution of the usual Lagrangian equations obeys equations (\ref{eq_conditional_extremum_general}), not vice versa.
-The critical trajectories for the conditional extrema problem are not necessarily critical for the action with unrestricted trajectories even if (\ref{eq_general}) are satisfied.
+The critical trajectories for the conditional extrema problem are not necessarily critical for an action with unrestricted trajectories, even if (\ref{eq_general}) are satisfied.

-Equations (\ref{eq_lagrange_multiplier}) provide necessary conditions for the conditional extrema of functional (\ref{action_general}) in terms of $y(t)$ and $\lambda (t)$ while equations (\ref{eq_general}), (\ref{eq_conditional_extremum_general}) (also defining critical trajectories) involve only original variables $y(t)$.
+Equations (\ref{eq_lagrange_multiplier}) provide necessary conditions for the conditional extrema of a functional (\ref{action_general}) in terms of $y(t)$ and $\lambda (t)$ while equations (\ref{eq_general}), (\ref{eq_conditional_extremum_general}) (also defining critical trajectories) involve only original variables $y(t)$.
 Let us discuss the relations between these equations.

 First, notice that equations (\ref{eq_general}), (\ref{eq_conditional_extremum_general}) are contained among equations (\ref{eq_lagrange_multiplier}).
 To see that, it is sufficient to contract equations $\frac{\delta S_\lambda}{\delta y}=0$ (\ref{eq_lagrange_multiplier}) with the gauge generator $R^\dagger$ (\ref{gauge_generator_conjugate}) and observe that $\lambda$'s drop out because of constraints (\ref{eq_general}) and relations (\ref{gauge_transformation_def}):